S3XT4-Studio/Age-of-Berk-Add-on-Information/info.md

 <br>
 2 cages can be found around watchtowers, which can only be opened using a cage key.
 A cage key can be found rarely on a Dragon Hunter Ship, but much more commonly in Hunter Watchtowers, where there are guaranteed to be at least 4.
 Keep the extra keys, because cages can also be found on Dragon Hunter Ships
 <br>
-Loot in these towers includes arrows, bows, crossbows, emeralds, saddles, and much more.
+Loot in these towers includes arrows, bows, crossbows, dragon eggs, the tame pottery sherd, dragon saddles, and much more.
 <br>
 </details>